 My Verdict

-Smart bikes are the most expensive indoor cycling products you can buy, so you should clarify your expectations.
-I am sure my handy guide below will help you decide which of the smart bikes is the best for YOU.
+Smart bikes are the most expensive indoor cycling products, so you should clarify your expectations.
+I am sure my handy guide below will help you decide which is best for you.

 Here, I highlight my 3 favorites:

-- The best smart bike overall is the Wahoo KICKR Bike (also available at wiggle.co.uk).
-This is because of its tilt feature that will add another dimension to your indoor training and the customizable behavior of the shifters.
+- The best smart bike overall is the Wahoo KICKR Bike.
+This is because of its tilt feature, which will add another dimension to your indoor training, and the customizable behavior of the shifters.

-- The best smart bike in terms of the ride feel is the Tacx NEO Bike.
+- The best smart bike in terms of the ride feel is the Tacx NEO Bike Plus.
 It can simulate various road surfaces, making your indoor training more realistic and road-like.
 Additionally, it doesn’t require to be plugged into a power source.

 - The best budget smart bike is the Wattbike Atom.
 It’s more affordable than its alternatives while offering the most features.